damalialutfiani/Quizz-on-codecademy/Learn SQL-Lesson3 Aggregate Functions.md

 d.	**It should be WHERE instead of HAVING.**

 10. What does the following query do?

-SELECT neighborhood,
+>	SELECT neighborhood,

-	AVG(price)
+>		AVG(price)

-FROM apartments
+>	FROM apartments

-GROUP BY neighborhood;
+>	GROUP BY neighborhood;

--	**It calculates the average price of apartments in each neighborhood.**
+a.	**It calculates the average price of apartments in each neighborhood.**

--	It calculates the lowest price of apartments in each neighborhood.
+b.
+It calculates the lowest price of apartments in each neighborhood.
--	It calculates the highest price of apartments in each neighborhood.
+c.
+It calculates the highest price of apartments in each neighborhood.
--	It calculates the total number of apartments in each neighborhood.
+d.
+It calculates the total number of apartments in each neighborhood.